 Gifu is a mountainous prefecture that is located in the Chubu region in Japan.
 It is home to Gifu Daibutsu, a wooden buddha statue that is kept at Shoboji temple.
 It was completed in 1832 after 38 years of construction.
-The 13.63 meters statue is stored in a historical wooden hall which features Chinese architectural style.
+The 13.63 meters statue is stored in a historical wooden hall that features Chinese architectural style.
 It is officially designated as a prefectural important cultural property as well.
-Huge ginkgo tree is used as a main column for the structure, and other natural materials such as timber, bamboo, and cray all make up the beautiful statue.
-Japanese lacquer and gold leaf are used to create the gorgeous appearance that embraces the hall with a spiritual atmosphere.
+A huge ginkgo tree is used as a main column for the structure, and other natural materials such as timber, bamboo, and cray all make up the beautiful statue.
+Japanese lacquer and gold leaf are used to create a gorgeous appearance that embraces the hall with a spiritual atmosphere.

 9am – 5pm

 Visiting temples is always a great way to understand Japan from the cultural aspects.
 You can also explore the historical spots more deeply with a better understanding of the historical backgrounds and basic knowledge about the buddha statues.
-Besides the 10 famous buddha statues we introduced above, there are countless number of other statues waiting for your visit at beautiful temples around Japan!
+Besides the 10 famous buddha statues we introduced above, there is a countless number of other statues waiting for your visit to beautiful temples around Japan!

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Once every two weeks we will introduce you to our latest content.